-- Failed Discovery Rate: Differing from bounce rate or checkout abandonment rate, these are the customers who have left your site in the middle of browsing without interacting with your products and checkout process.
+- Failed Discovery Rate: Differing from bounce rate or checkout abandonment rate, these are the customers who have left your site in the middle of browsing without interacting with your checkout process.

 - Conversion Rate: This is the number of customers who made it all the way through your sales funnel and purchased from you in a percentage of your total visits.

 - Marketing Cost: Once you connect different marketing channels, you can get a snapshot for how much your total marketing cost is.

 - Cost/Visit: The cost per visit metric details the average cost you’re spending on marketing vs how many visits that marketing channel is getting you.

 - Cost/Order: Like the cost per visit metric, the cost per order is showing the real fruits of your marketing efforts by showing you how much you’re spending on each channel to get conversion.

 - Marketing ROI: This shows a clear calculation of your return on investment in your marketing efforts.